How to Overcome a Fear of the Dentist

 Our Staff Works In Partnership with You

 A common scenario that we often find is the phobic patient is the least likely to receive regular care.
 When they finally gather the courage to come in for treatment it is often because they are in severe pain.
+And they may have of be on the verge of a dental infection because of the delayed dental treatment.
 They now associate the dental office with their pain and the cycle worsens.
 We try to educate patients that when a person receives regular care and achieves a healthy mouth that dentistry is easy and does not hurt.

 If you had difficult experiences from dentistry in the past you will find that today’s smile design dentistry can be near painless.
 With improved dental techniques, better aesthetics and a true compassion for our patients, we are confident that we can provide your care in a safe and comfortable environment.
 The dental industry is slowly turning the tide on perceptions of pain and fear.
 But it is a process that will take time.
 If you are one of those who has dental phobias or dental fears consider giving Smile Design Dentistry chance.